ivanco-uth/octa_synthesis/README.md

 ## Reference

-Refer to the `Synthetic_OCTA.pdf` document for a more detailed explanation of the model, methodology, and experimental setup.
+Refer to the [study](https://www.nature.com/articles/s41598-023-42062-9) for a more detailed explanation of the model, methodology, and experimental setup, as well as to the `Synthetic_OCTA.pdf` document provided in this repository.